-- The pain that you experience from your arthritic hip joint will be reduced. - It is normal for your hip to be very painful for the first few weeks after the operation, but this should gradually improve as your recovery progresses.
+- The pain that you experience from your arthritic knee joint will be reduced. - It is normal for your knee to be very painful for the first few weeks after the operation, but this should gradually improve as your recovery progresses.